 Who knew bacteria could draw?
-But here I stand, staring at a series of black-and-blue line drawings of a rooster, rabbit, and spiraling helix of DNA, all by the bioluminescent bacteria Photobacterium phosphoreum
+But here I stand, staring at a series of black-and-blue line drawings of a rooster, rabbit, and spiraling helix of DNA, all by the bioluminescent bacteria Photobacterium phosphoreum.

 The drawings are part of It's Alive!
 A Laboratory of Biotech Art, a new exhibit at the gallery at Montserrat College of Art in Beverly, Massachusetts.

 The photographs, taken in total darkness by Hunter O'Reilly, a geneticist and artist at Loyola University in Chicago, capture the bacteria glowing blue in their petri dishes.
 In the first of every pair of photographs, the healthy bacteria are glowing brightly; in the second, the organisms have begun to die and fade.
 O'Reilly creates the pieces by coaxing the bacteria to grow into shapes and patterns, but she doesn't pretend to have full control over her living creations.
 As they expire, the bacteria alter the images in unexpected ways, O'Reilly tells me in a phone interview.
 "The bacteria become collaborators in the drawing," she says.

 While artists like O'Reilly use science to create art, others use art to comment on science.
 One example is Adam Brandejs'sGenpets installation -- the most popular piece in the gallery (according to assistant curator Shana Dumont), and the source of heart monitors that fill the gallery with a rhythmic beep, keeping time like an ominous metronome.

 Plastic packages hang from the wall on metal hooks, like a rack of dolls at a toy store.
 Small creatures, tethered to heart monitors and feeding tubes, appear to sleep inside the packages.
 "Ages 4+" the boxes read.
 "Unpackage your Genpet to wake it from hibernation!"
 The Genpets are created from latex, but look creepily lifelike -- part human, part simian, and perhaps a bit canine.
 The pet called "Yellow" seems to breathe, its chest heaving, while "Spiritual" has inflamed red areas on its wrists and ankles, as though it's been struggling against its plastic restraints.